slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 Consumers can form their own expectations for artifacts or use the default expectations provided by the package producer and/or package ecosystem.
-In this situation, the consumer uses client-side verification tooling to ensure that the artifact's provenance matches their expectations for that package before use (e.g. during installation or deployment).
+When forming their own expectations, the consumer uses client-side verification tooling to ensure that the artifact's provenance matches their expectations for that package before use (e.g. during installation or deployment).
 Client-side verification tooling can be either standalone, such as